multitudes/Python_am_Freitag/README.md

 Functions are instructions packaged together which execute a specific task.
 Use the `pass' keyword if you want to fill in the function later.
-If function dont have a return value they return `None` Allow us to reuse code and put it in a specific location without to repeat it. *#DRY*
+If function dont have a return value they return `None` Allow us to reuse code and put it in a specific location without to repeat it. **#DRY** Takes an input and produces a result.
+For the beginning think of a function a bit like a black box.
+When we pass a variable to a function it will be only visible locally and not exist outside its local scope.

 ```python
 def say_hi() :
     print("Hello")